 For example, a student who frequently chews on things or hums may be seeking oral input.
 Offering a chewy necklace or similar alternative may allow the student to fill this need without causing disruption to peers.

 This may include using sensory tools – like chewy necklaces or noise-canceling headphones.
-When you introduce these tools, you’ll need to explicitly teach the student the rules and expectations for how they’ll be used and stored.
+When you introduce these fidget tools, you’ll need to explicitly teach the student the rules and expectations for how they’ll be used and stored.

-Grab the Function-Based Intervention Cheat Sheet
+Grab the Behavior Intervention Cheat Sheet

 Take these ideas to your next meeting with this click-and-print cheat sheet.
 Just enter your info below to access it now.